van-Dorp-Microbial-Genomics-Group/.github/profile/README.md

 - Antimicrobial resistance
 - Phylogenetics and phylodynamics
 - Comparative genomics
-- Reproducible computational workflows

 ## Repositories

 This organisation hosts:

 - Research software and analysis pipelines
-- Reproducible code associated with publications
+- Code associated with publications
-- Shared computational tools
+- Shared computational tools for lab members
-- Training and tutorial material
+- Training and tutorial material for lab members
 - Internal lab documentation and resources

 ## Lab resources